Who we are

 My Other Practice

-I am also a licensed dentist and have practiced for over 30 years in San Francisco.
-I specialize in treating patients with dental anxiety and phobias as well as offering regular dental services and implants.
-Many of my TLC dental patients are people who are psychologically impaired or mentally ill.
-My two practices overlap in terms of dental anxiety, stress reduction, and TMJ disorder.
+I am a licensed dentist and have practiced for over 30 years in San Francisco.
+I have mostly retired from dentistry but have specialized in treating patients with dental anxiety and phobias as well as offering regular dental services and implants.
+I can work with you for dental anxiety, stress reduction, and TMJ disorder.
 TMJ or TMD is a complex symptomology of pain in the jaw joint, with multiple aspects, some physical and many emotional.